Banks boost FX settlement war chest to as much as $6.5 billion

-LONDON Major U.S. and European investment banks this month boosted to as much as $6.5 billion (4.06 billion British pounds) their collective war chest for settling with global regulators who are investigating allegations of collusion and manipulation in the foreign exchange market.
+LONDON Major U.S. and European investment banks this month boosted to as much as $6.5 billion their collective war chest for settling with global regulators who are investigating allegations of collusion and manipulation in the foreign exchange market.

 Not all the total of $6.5 billion set aside by seven banks in their latest earnings reports over the last few weeks will go solely to currency-related issues.
 But that's where most of the total is likely to be spent.

-Swiss bank UBS UBSN.VX ring-fenced the most of any single bank in the third quarter, its $1.9 billion almost double the provisions made by the next in line, Deutsche Bank (DBKGn.DE), with $1.1 billion and JP Morgan (JPM.N) with $1 billion.
+Swiss bank UBS ring-fenced the most of any single bank in the third quarter, its $1.9 billion almost double the provisions made by the next in line, Deutsche Bank, with $1.1 billion and JP Morgan with $1 billion.

 Those three banks declined to disclose how much of the provisions were specifically for foreign exchange.